-Teacher education for sustainable development is an essential aspect of changing social environment, inconsistency and even discrepancy of political decisions that reduce teachers' motivation, feeling of safety and confidence about the sustainability survey, this has a negative impact on graduates' desire to work in the teacher's specialty.
-The main reasons are students' unconvincing attitude towards the correspondence between the chosen profession and their interests, concerns about insufficie independent pedagogical activity, as well as the high level of work quality and responsibility demanded from a teacher combined with the low prestige of the profession.
+Teacher education for sustainable development is an essential aspect of changing social environment, inconsistency and even discrepancy of political decisions that reduce teachers' motivation, feeling of safety and confidence about the sustainability of changes.
+According to the students' survey, this has a negative impact on graduates' desire to work in the teacher's specialty.
+The main reasons are students' unconvincing attitude towards the correspondence between the chosen profession and their interests, concerns about insufficient professional skills upon starting independent pedagogical activity, as well as the high level of work quality and responsibility demanded from a teacher combined with the low prestige of the profession.

 The issues related to knowledge-based society and sustainable education are especially essential in teacher training.
-They determine an objective need to explore the opportunities how students can realise independent professional activity during their pedagogical practice in the context of responsibility, professional knowledge and skills, as well as selfawareness improvement.
+They determine an objective need to explore the opportunities how students can realise independent professional activity during their pedagogical practice in the context of responsibility, professional knowledge and skills, as well as self-awareness improvement.
 Special attention should be paid to a purposefully organized student-oriented pedagogical process that brings studies closer to professional activity.